d1nch8g/iso/airootfs/root/ainst.md

 - Nano editor has syntax highlighting by default

 Also take a look at [os setup script](https://fmnx.su/dancheg97/os).
 It will install go, gRPC toolchain, flutter, qemu, vmware and other development tools.

+## Decentralized in mind

+Distro is not using any components/web services, that are forcing users to use centralized system.
+Distributions public [gitea](https://fmnx.su/) instance serves as development environment and storage for packages.
+Also any other public gitea instance ([codeberg](https://codeberg.org/), [vern](https://git.vern.cc/), [gitea](https://gitea.com/explore/repos), or you can set up your own) can be used as package storage.
+You can test it with [pack](https://fmnx.su/core/pack), which provides full integration via giteas arch package API.

+This package manager can be used on any arch based distro, depends only on pacman.